RocketChat/EmbeddedChat/packages/react/docs/theming.md

 toolOptions: ['emoji', 'formatter', 'audio', 'video', 'file'],
 ```

-Note that in ChatInputFormattingToolbar, the `threshold` is not supported as all options will be displayed directly, and none will be inside a menu.
+Note: In ChatInputFormattingToolbar, the `threshold` is not supported as all options will be displayed directly, and none will be inside a menu.

-# EmbeddedChat Component Customization

-## Understanding the `variants` Object
+## Understanding the `variants` key

 EmbeddedChat supports different variants for its components.
 For example, the `Message` component currently supports two variants: